PKUFlyingPig/Self-learning-Computer-Science/README.md

 Do you often forget how to implement a specific algorithms?

 I find the easiest way to master an algorithm is :

-- first to know why do this way
+- first to know why do in this way
 - second to know how to implement it
 - then to use it to solve real problems

-To know why you should do the algorithm this way, I think the [open-sourced textbook](https://algs4.cs.princeton.edu/home/) of this course is very helpful, where you can find the rigorous mathematical proofs for all the algorithms in this course.
+To know why you should do the algorithm in this way, I think the [open-sourced textbook](https://algs4.cs.princeton.edu/home/) of this course is very helpful, where you can find the rigorous mathematical proofs for all the algorithms in this course.

 To know how to implement it, the author implements [all the algorithms in Java](https://algs4.cs.princeton.edu/code/) in a clear and efficient way.
 I find it very helpful to learn from official codes.

 Now the last and also the most exciting part —— use it to solve real problems.
-These two courses have 12 projects where you can use the algorithms to solve practical problems.
+These are 12 projects in total where you can use algorithms to solve practical problems.

 ---